 Professional Licensure and Out of State Requirements

 State Boards of Nursing set standards for licensure.
 For students entering the MSN program with a degree in a field other than nursing, successful completion of the prespecialty courses prepares students to take the RN licensure exam (NCLEX-RN).
 While the NCLEX-RN is a national exam, most prespecialty students obtain their initial RN license in the state of Tennessee and then may apply for RN licensure in a different state by following that state’s prescribed procedures.
 State Boards may require RN practice experience and/or supplemental education modules.
-Graduation from the MSN program or completion of the post-master's certificate (PMC) prepares students for APRN licensure.
-Requirements for obtaining Advanced Practice (APRN) licensure vary by state.
+Graduation from the MSN program or completion of the post-master's certificate (PMC) in nurse-midwifery or a nurse practitioner specialty prepares students for the national certification exam in their specialty and for Advanced Practice Registered Nurse (APRN) licensure.
+Requirements for obtaining APRN licensure vary by state.
 State Boards may require RN practice experience, transition to practice as APRN, supplemental education modules and/or approval of the program leading to an advanced practice certification.
 It is highly recommended that students who seek admission to MSN, Post Master’s Certificate, and DNP programs at VUSN contact their home state’s Board of Nursing to verify that the desired program and its graduates will meet the eligibility criteria for approval for those credentials.
 The website of the National Council of State Boards of Nursing has contact information on Boards of Nursing in each state.

 Vanderbilt University School of Nursing is required to meet state higher education requirements and state board of nursing requirements for students who reside outside of Tennessee.
 States with specific requirements are listed below.